Coricos Corn Cookies

 Bake

-- Bake from 15 to 18 minutes or until cookies are lightly brown.
+• Bake for 15 to 18 minutes or until the cookies are lightly brown.

-- Remove the sheet from the oven and allow to rest for 5 minutes.
+• Remove the sheet from the oven and leave it to rest for 5 minutes.

-- Carefully, using an spatula, remove the cookies and place them in a cooling rack.
+• Carefully, using a spatula, remove the cookies and place them on a cooling rack.

-- Enjoy the corn cookies right away or store in an airtight container.
+• Enjoy the corn cookies right away or store them in an airtight container.

 Notes